JoacimWall/CoreCom/README.md

 #### No Error logging
 We do no logging of erros.

+### LogXxxxHistoryDays
+LogMessageHistoryDays, LogEventHistoryDays,LogErrorHistoryDays property is used to clean database table from old rows. the default property for this is 7 days.

 # Server
 Server side use gRPC-Web as framework to handle communication between server and clients.
 The server can run in different modes depending on the need for logging and offline support.